smweinst/spice_test/README.md

     use_cores: defaults to 1 (specify the number of cores to use for parallelizing parts of the code

 ### (2) bird_script_batch.R
 - Code for conducting simulations from paper.
+We first take a colorful image of a bird and extract the intensity values from the red and green color channels.
+Then we add/multiply random noise at each location in each color channel to obtain a population of bi-modal image data.
-See description and results of these simulations in sections 2.3, 3.1, and in Figure 4.
+- See description and results of these simulations in sections 2.3, 3.1, and in Figure 4.